 Majé lacks access to adequate clean drinking water.
 During the dry season, their current system is unable to provide enough water to fulfill the community’s needs.

 Majé de Chimán has an established Water Board called JAAR (Junta de Acueducto Rural) that oversees the administration and maintenance of the current water system with support from the Local Congress of Majé de Chimán.
 They will be responsible for maintaining and administering any additions to the current system.
 Training in the operation and maintenance of all newly implemented technologies will be provided by Mizzou EWB.

 The goal of our project is to increase the community’s year-round supply of quality drinking water.
 We identified the Zapatero River as an ideal source – it flows through virgin forest, reducing the potential for agricultural contamination, and its flow volume is more than adequate to sustain Majé.
 The community plans to utilize both their new and old water systems simultaneously for maximum affect.

 August 9 – 18, 2014

-Our travel team of 7 successfully completed the first assessment trip of this project.
+Our travel team of seven successfully completed the first assessment trip of this project.
 They were able to establish a relationship with the community.
-They analyzed the current water system that the community is using and collected data on water quality, consumption, supplies.
+They analyzed the old water system that the community was using and collected data on water quality, consumption, supplies.
 They also mapped the community and the water sources in the area.

 Assessment Trip #2